Local Map Construction with SDMap: A Comprehensive Survey: Related Work

 \subsection{Standard Definition Map}

-SD map, short for Standard Definition Map, is a digital map technology providing basic geographic information and road network structures.
+SDMap, short for Standard Definition Map, is a digital map technology providing basic geographic information and road network structures.
 It is widely used in everyday navigation and geographic information services, offering convenience to users.
-SD map primarily provides the centerline skeleton of roads without detailed lane information, road signs, or other high-precision environmental features.
-For the task of Local map construction, SD map offers three main advantages.
-First, SD map data is easily accessible.
-It can typically be obtained for free from open geographic data sources such as OpenStreetMap \cite{Openstreetmap}, making it suitable for large-scale applications.
-Second, compared to HDMap, the production and maintenance costs of SD Map are significantly lower.
-Lastly, SD map has high universality, covering most types of roads, and can provide relevant road information for local map construction tasks.
-Platforms like OSM and Baidu Maps can serve as data sources for SD map.
-For instance, OpenStreetMap (OSM) is a collaborative project created and maintained by global volunteers, providing free, editable, and open-content maps.
-OSM data includes a wide range of geographic information such as roads, buildings, parks, and rivers, which users can freely access, edit, and use.
+SDMap primarily provides the centerline skeleton of roads without detailed lane information, road signs, or other high-precision environmental features.
+For the task of local map construction, SDMap offers three main advantages.
+First, SDMap data is easily accessible.
+It can typically be obtained for free from open geographic data sources such as OpenStreetMap (OSM)\cite{Openstreetmap}, making it suitable for large-scale applications.
+Second, compared to HDMap, the production and maintenance costs of SDMap are significantly lower.
+Lastly, SDMap has high universality, covering most types of roads, and can provide relevant road information for local map construction tasks.
+Platforms like OSM and Baidu map can serve as data sources for SDMap.
+For instance, OSM is a collaborative project created and maintained by global volunteers, providing free, editable, and open-content maps.
+OSM data includes a wide range of geographic information such as roads, buildings, parks, and rivers, which can be freely accessed.